kreghek/CombatDicesTeam.Graphs.Generation/README.md

 ## Usage

 Generation by template of ways.
-The ways is easy to generate.
+The ways is easily to generate that whole graph.

 ```c#
 // 1.
 Create graph of ways.